ligurio/blog/_posts/2015-01-21-testing-of-ubuntu.md

 It's run via Jenkins and requires the underlying project and language to report coverage (tox, or whatever else).
 We aim for 100% in every project, but fall somewhat sort of that. https://launchpad.net/qa-coverage-dashboard is the code driving this.
-What tool do you use for tracking open bugs?

-**Who is responsible in tracking of open bugs?**
+**What tool do you use for tracking open bugs?**

 [Launchpad](http://launchpad.net).